 Driver error is the leading cause of car accidents in California.
-According to the U.S. Department of Transportation, in 2018, there were 1,894,000 car accidents in the U.S. that resulted in injury and 6,734,000 total accidents.
+According to the U.S. Department of Transportation, in 2019, there were 2,740,000 car accidents in the U.S. that resulted in injury and 6,756,000 total accidents.

 Being in an accident is stressful enough without having to deal with insurance company negotiations while trying to get your life back to normal.
-An experienced car accident lawyer will be able to guide you through the process and give you the best chance at getting the relief you deserve.
+An experienced California car accident lawyer will be able to guide you through the process and give you the best chance at getting the relief you deserve.

 If you are in a car accident in California and you sustain damages to yourself or your property, you may receive compensation for both personal and property damage.

 Personal damage consists of all bodily injuries.
 Injuries can range from bumps and bruises to permanent disability and death.

 Relief for personal damage may include medical expenses, physical therapy or rehabilitation, and lost wages if you are unable to work.

 When injuries are severe, it is not enough to just have your bills paid.
 Those are bills you would not have had if you had not been in a car accident.

 The associated pain and stress is also something you would not have had.
 So you may also be entitled to compensation for pain and suffering.

 Compensation for property damage can cover vehicle repairs or the cost of the vehicle if it is a complete loss.